STAND OUT! How to use Embossing in your Printed Materials

-Blind embossing sample
+Blind embossing example

 Embossing is the process of using male and female etched dies (typically made of magnesium, brass or copper) and heat to raise or push letters or a design above the surface of a sheet of paper; it creates an eye-catching three-dimensional effect.
 The embossing die is made with a reversed image of the design.
-When this process creates an indented image, it is known as debossing.
-Computer controlled milling machines or hand sculptured engraving are used to convert the graphic image to the metal embossing die.
+When this process is reversed it creates an indented image, and is known as debossing.
+Depending on the complexity of the design, computer controlled milling machines or hand sculptured engraving are used to convert the graphic image to the metal embossing die.